-The WNE_WKS flowgate had an impact from the original request of .159 (8 MW) and the redirect has an impact of .201 (10 MW).
+The WNE_WKS flowgate had an impact from the original request of .155 (8 MW) and the redirect has an impact of .199 (10 MW).
 Once the original impact is taken away from the redirect impact, a 2 MW constraint is left to be relieved off the WNE_WKS flowgate.
-To relieve this constraint, a KCPL to SPS schedule needs to be curtailed by 14 MW (0.151 impact factor).
-This constraint is a factor for the duration of the reservation.
+To relieve this constraint, an AMRN to SPS schedule needs to be curtailed by 14 MW (0.157 impact factor).